Kakao Entertainment: KakaoPage Corp.

 Podotree Co, Ltd. was founded on July 20, 2010, as a subsidiary of Kakao, and launched KakaoPage three years later.
 On August 1, 2018, the company changed its corporate name to KakaoPage Corp.

 Kakao M

-Seoul Records, Inc. was founded in October 1978 by Min Young-bin, the owner of local educational company YBM Group (formerly Sisa English).
+Seoul Records, Inc. was established in October 1978 by Min Young-bin, the founder of South Korea's leading educational company YBM Group (formerly Sisa English).
 In 2005, the company was acquired by SK Telecom and relaunched as LOEN Entertainment, Inc. three years later, before being sold to Star Invest Holdings (a subsidiary of Affinity Equity Partners).

 In January 2016, it was taken over by Kakao and renamed again as Kakao M Corp. in December 2017.

 In October 2020, the company expanded in Asia by launching a Thailand-based subsidiary called Kakao M Asia (Private) Co., Ltd. (currently Kakao Entertainment Asia Co., Ltd.).

 Merger as Kakao Entertainment (2021–present)

 In December 2020, KakaoPage Corp. proposed a merger with Kakao M Corp. as a unified company.
 It was seen as an action by their parent company against US-based Google’s new policy for its app market place users, which would've affected Kakao M, which KakaoTV platform was starting to become popular in South Korea.

 Both companies announced the plans and timeline for their merger, as well as the proposed name for the unified company Kakao Entertainment Corp on January 25, 2021.
 Under the plans, KakaoPage Corp. is the surviving entity.

 The merger was completed on March 1, and Kakao Entertainment was formally founded a day later.

 On July 15, it was announced that Kakao Entertainment and Melon Company would be merging, with the merger expected to be complete in September 2021.

 On September 17, Kakao Entertainment announced that Play M Entertainment and Cre.ker Entertainment would be merging in the future.
 On November 12, it was announced that the company's new corporate name would be IST Entertainment, which took effect on November 1.